 My work in arts marketing, audience development, and community relations has spanned 15 years with companies such as The Old Globe, the La Jolla Playhouse, the Carnegie Mellon College of Fine Art, the Carnegie Mellon School of Drama, San Diego State School of Theatre, Television, and Film, the University of Bologna, and Hiawatha Project.

-From community outreach projects at the Old Globe such as targeted audience development for How the Grinch Stole Christmas, to on-campus and off-campus audience development for San Diego State University, my expertise and passion lies in understanding the value of culture and how to communicate that to different audiences.
+From community outreach projects at the Old Globe such as targeted audience development for How the Grinch Stole Christmas to on-campus and off-campus audience development for San Diego State University, my expertise and passion lie in understanding the value of culture and how to communicate that to different audiences.